hcp-uw/huskyreads/API_Documentation.md

     * **Code:** 400 </br>
     **Content:** `"Invalid bookshelf name"`

-    No book exists with the provided title
+    No book exists with the provided isbn

     * **Code:** 400 </br>
     **Content:** `"Book does not exist"`